By MICK ROBERTS ©

 Just a few days after he was again released from Darlinghurst, Donkey was back in the dock of the Wollongong Court House.
 The Mercury reported that Murphy, “a notorious inebriate and blackguard” was sentenced to seven days hard labour on the roads for drunkenness.

 The Wollongong Gaol, with six cells, was completed on a site near the court house overlooking the harbour in November 1859.
 It wasn’t long before Donkey Jack became a guest in one of the small cells which measured just 474 cubic feet (13.422 cubic metres).
-It would become his favourite prison, and once when arrested in Kiama for drunkenness, he asked the magistrates if they could send him the Wollongong prison.
+It would become his favourite prison, and once when arrested in Kiama for drunkenness, he asked the magistrates if they could send him to the Wollongong prison.

 The Illawarra Mercury reported on November 19 1861 that 44-year-old Murphy pleaded guilty to the charge of using obscene language in Corrimal-street and was sentenced to one month’s confinement in Wollongong gaol.
 He was further charged with assaulting Constable Thomson.